Kent1mrqs/WiFEncryptionSimulation/README.md

-# WiFi Connection Simulation
+# WiFi Encryption Simulation

 Full project on https://github.com/Kent1mrqs/WiFiConnectionSimulation.

 ## Overview
-This project was developed for an RTU Cryptography class, I chose WiFi Connection Simulation to explore the practical application of cryptographic algorithms in network security.
+This project was developed for an RTU Cryptography class, I chose WiFi Encryption Simulation to explore the practical application of cryptographic algorithms in network security.
 This project simulates the fundamental process of connecting to a WiFi network, including server authentication, encryption, and data transfer.
 The simulation demonstrates the steps involved in establishing a secure connection between a client and a server, with encryption protocols playing a central role in securing communication.
 The following guide explains the process and how to use this project.

 ## Table of Contents